Sunset Kino

 Oakville Galleries operates with support from the Canada Council for the Arts, the Ontario Trillium Foundation, the Ontario Arts Council, an agency of the Government of Ontario and the Corporation of the Town of Oakville, along with our many individual, corporate, and foundation partners.

-Each Sunset Kino evening, artist Faisal Anwar presents tailored projections ahead of the curated program.
+Each Sunset Kino evening, artist Faisal Anwar presents tailored projection performances ahead of the curated program.

 June 26: In-between